Lubomyr Melnyk: piano or life

 Spotlights 20.05.2022

-Today in 2022, he lives in Sweden and has established himself through the strength of his ten fingers, his self-production (the label Bandura Records label is almost dedicated to him) and thanks to his self-sacrifice as a kind of minimalist outsider - although he strongly rejects this term.
-We resume our conversation "I do NOT consider my music minimalist at all - not at all!
+Now in 2022, he lives in Sweden and has made a name for himself with the strength of his ten fingers, his self-production (the label Bandura Records label) and self-sacrifice as a kind of minimalist outsider - although he strongly rejects the term.
+We continue our conversation : "I do NOT consider my music minimalist at all - not at all!
 In fact, my music is maximalist!
 It has the maximum possible of everything a pianist can do!
 Ten fingers working non-stop, and patterns, rhythms and melodies intertwining into a solid flow of sound."
-However, there are some close links with aspects of this minimalist aesthetic: a clear return to tonality, a stable pulse, a strong tendency towards melodic, harmonic and rhythmic repetition and a slowly evolving structure.
-Some of the works may recall the acoustic effects of a Steve Reich and the repetitive superimpositions of a Terry Riley.
-But we are indeed far from Philip Glass, Arvo Pärt or Meredith Monk.
-Melnyk's musical approach draws more on the legacy of 19th century piano composers such as Beethoven (his absolute master), Liszt and Chopin.
-Like Chopin, he only plays his own music and teaches it through courses and methods.
-Pedagogy is an essential mission for him: "Why does this music exist if not to give it to other people so that they can appreciate it and love it?
-This music was not given to me so that I would be rich... it was given to me so that the world would be richer for it!
-And that means I have to teach it to others.
+However, there are close links with certain aspects of this minimalist aesthetic: a frank return to tonality, a stable pulse, a strong tendency towards melodic, harmonic and rhythmic repetition, and a slowly evolving structure.
+Some of his works are reminiscent of the acoustic effects of Steve Reich and the repetitive superimpositions of Terry Riley.
+But this is a far cry from Philip Glass, Arvo Pärt or Meredith Monk.
+Melnyk's musical approach draws more on his heritage of 19th-century piano composers such as Beethoven (his absolute master), Liszt and Chopin.
+Like Chopin, he plays strictly his own music, and teaches it through courses and methods.
+For him, teaching is an essential mission: "Why does this music exist if not to give it to other people to appreciate and love?
+This music wasn't given to me so that I could be rich... it was given to me so that the world could be enriched by it!
+And that means I have to teach it to others."
 Melnyk's scores can be obtained either by writing to him directly or through one of his labels, Erased Tapes, on which he has released four albums in recent years and a collection of his works.
-His piano pieces are meticulously written and annotated, but very particular in their writing: they require acclimatisation and some advice from the Master (which he offers on video), but unfortunately the result is never quite up to the standard of the model (according to his own admission), and he would so much like to see his style adopted by other pianists: "That's my biggest problem!
+Melnyk's piano pieces are meticulously written and annotated, but the writing is very particular: they require acclimatization and some advice from the Master (which he offers on video), but unfortunately the result is never quite up to the standard of the model (according to his own admission), and he would so much like to see his style adopted by other pianists: "That's my biggest problem!
 That nobody can play this music.
-It's impossible for the best classical pianists to do well... they can of course play anything... but not well and they will NEVER be able to achieve the right key pressure or speed or anything else correctly, because they are doing tai chi with karate technique and it doesn't work!
-So who?
-Who will play this music when I'm gone?"
+It's impossible for the best classical pianists to do well... they can of course play anything... but not well, and they'll NEVER be able to achieve the right pressure on the keys or the right speed or anything else properly, because they're doing tai chi with karate technique and it doesn't work!
+So who will?
+Who's going to play this music when I'm gone?"
 For any enthusiast, studying Circular Pieces - 22 Etudes could be the start.

-Lubomyr Melnyk collaborates from time to time with other musicians (pianists, violists, trombonists or cellists) and composes for them, but it is really as a soloist that one can appreciate all his power and originality.
-Over the years, through concerts and recordings, Lubomyr Melnyk has made a name for himself with a young audience more used to listening to electro or the epigones of the great figures of minimalism.
-He still has to win over the classical and contemporary public, which sometimes takes too long to accept the new: Glass, Reich and Pärt are finally being taken seriously and are in their eighties.
+Lubomyr Melnyk occasionally collaborates with other musicians (pianists, violists, trombonists or cellists) and composes for them, but it's really as a soloist that you can appreciate all his power and originality.
+Over the years, through concerts and recordings, Lubomyr Melnyk has won over a younger audience more accustomed to listening to electro or the epigones of the great figures of minimalism.
+He has yet to win over the classical and contemporary public, who sometimes take too long to accept the new: Glass, Reich and Pärt are finally being taken seriously and are in their eighties.

 François Mardirossian